geotribu/english-blog/content/blog/posts/2024-10-18_introducing-QChat-chat-rooms-in-QGIS.md

 ![logo QGIS](https://cdn.geotribu.fr/img/logos-icones/logiciels_librairies/qgis.png){: .img-thumbnail-left }

-QChat is part of the `QTribu` plugin, developed by Geotribu.

-You can find the plugin [on the official repository](https://plugins.qgis.org/plugins/qtribu).
-QTribu chat is available starting from version 1.0 of the plugin, which can be installed via the QGIS plugin manager:
+QChat is part of the QTribu plugin, published [on the official repository](https://plugins.qgis.org/plugins/qtribu).
+QChat is available starting from version 1.0 of the plugin, which can be installed via the QGIS plugin manager:

 ![QGIS - QTribu plugin installation in the QGIS plugin manager](https://cdn.geotribu.fr/img/articles-blog-rdp/articles/2024/qchat/qtribu_install.webp){: .img-center loading=lazy }